joeparislbcc/cs161-in-class-demos/chapter01/0800/README.md

-# Lecture Notes for Chapter 1: Beginnings
+# Lecture Notes for Chapter 1

+> A good workman is known by his tools. &mdash; Proverb

 ## Rules